This post may contain affiliate links. Read the full disclosure here.

 Some plants have stronger genes than others.
 Mother plants in nurseries have been specially selected because they’re great at adapting to various conditions.

 Plants like oxalis, mint, and Monstera deliciosa are invasive species.
 They can adapt to many different environments and spread like (as?) weeds.
-It makes sense that these plants will do better in adverse conditions than those that don’t like it when you exhale near them *cough* Calathea white fusion *cough*.
+It makes sense that these plants will do better in adverse conditions than those that don’t like it when you exhale near them *cough* Calathea white fusion *cough*, or deign to water them with tap water.

 The root structure